 1. Recycle.
 Walk over to the nearest trashcan in your office and peer down.
 Does it contain any paper?
 Bottles?
 Cans?
-If so you should be separating those materials and sending them to recycling instead of to the local landfill.
+If so, you should separate those materials and send them to recycling instead of the local landfill.
 Check with your team – I can pretty much guarantee you already have at least one recycling enthusiast who will be happy to become the leader of your office effort at reducing trash and improving your internal practices.
 One idea is to start simple: provide everyone with two small trash baskets so they can separate their own trash and recyclables right there at their desk!

 2. Stop using that printer.
-Not only are those ink cartridges expensive, but they contain plastics that choke landfills, chemicals whose manufacturing process throws off pollutants, and shipping and logistics support just to get them delivered to your door.
-Most of these printer toner cartridges are recyclable, so if you have to use toner, at least be sure to send them back when you buy new ones.
+Not only are those ink cartridges expensive, but they contain plastics that choke landfills, chemicals whose manufacturing process throws off pollutants.
+Shipping and logistics support just to get them delivered to your door.
+Most of these printer toner cartridges are recyclable, so if you have to use toner, be sure to send them back when you buy new ones.
 Not to mention paper, right?
 How many reams do you go through in an average year?
 You can reduce the impact on forests, water use, transportation-generated pollution, and chemical runoff just by reducing your paper use.
-Seriously, in the age of email, smart phones, SMS, and Google docs, do we really need to print so many documents?
+Seriously, in the age of email, smartphones, SMS, and Google docs do we really need to print so many documents?

 5. Does your team really need to drive to work?
-And if they do could they walk, ride a bike, or take public transit?
-This is, of course, completely dependent on what kind of company you have and where you are in the world, but take some time to think and implement ideas that make a contribution to the greater good.
+And if they do, could they walk, take their bike, or take public transit?
+This is, of course, completely dependent on what kind of company you have and where you are in the world, but take some time to think and implement ideas that contribute to the greater good.
 Incentivize and reward the sustainable behavior you’d like to see – maybe a special lunch out for whoever racks up the most bike miles in a month?
 Or, a team raffle for a 1-month transit pass, or even gifting everyone with those little pedometers so they can start counting steps and measuring their walk to work (or the bus).
-Other strategies can include facilitating remote work, and introducing flexible work schedules to help drivers avoid those gas-guzzling, pollution-creating rush hours.
+Other strategies can include facilitating remote work and introducing flexible work schedules to help drivers avoid those gas-guzzling, pollution-creating rush hours.